duynguyen-ori75/data-structures-and-algorithms/README.md

 ```
 I am happy to receive any PR and issue if you find one
-If you have any proposal on what I should do next, you can also create a new issue for it
+If you have any proposal on what I should do next, please create a new issue and describe it

 Many thanks!
 ```